 What does that mean?
 It means you can pay the bills, get the dog to the vet, and have time for your creative work and the things that make your heart sing.

-You will find some of these images under this Mandala or the Mandala tMandlalaab in the sub menu under Book.
+You can find some of these images on the Mandala page by clicking here.
 I hope you enjoy them.

 At the time, I was looking for a new business to develop.
 Within the next few days, I realized that this was something I already knew how to do — I wouldn’t have to return to school — it was something people needed, and it was right livelihood.
 Within the first few months of offering organizing services, I heard of two other women who were doing this work, and I knew it was an idea whose time had come.

-Now, almost 40 years later, the Organizing Profession has spread around the world, become the subject of network television, and helped untold numbers of people improve the quality of their lives.
+Now, over 40 years later, the Organizing Profession has spread around the world, become the subject of network television, and helped untold numbers of people improve the quality of their lives.

 My own book, An Invitation to An Extraordinary Life, offers a process to help discover one’s life purpose, and techniques to build structure to support the expression of that purpose in the world.
 For more information or to order click here or the Book tab at the top of the page.